marekbehnke1/CS50-Final-Project/readme.md

         [x] find some good fonts - raleway
         [x] sort the colour change thing

+    [] need to load a default stock - maybe a random one somehow?

     [x] text overflow on news feed card titles
-    [] do more testing with the real api data - some of the formatting goes mental with loads of text
+    [x] do more testing with the real api data - some of the formatting goes mental with loads of text

 TODO
 # [] Front End